ansimil/react-modular/README.md

 The main goal of the synth is to create a monosynth with the flexibility of a modular synth system.

 ### Technical details
 The web app is being built with ReactJS and Sass.
-For sound the main library used in Tone.js, which uses the Web Audio API.
+For sound the main library used in Tone.js, which wraps the Web Audio API.

 ### Updates

 The following features have been recently added:

-- Connection Matrix - this will bring the modular aspect of the synth to life, allowing the user to connect each module as they please.
-- Step sequencer - a basic implementation of a 16 step sequencer with various functionalities
+- Cursor highlighting on the matrix to improve visibility and usability.
+When the user places their cursor over a square, the row and column are highlighted with another colour to show which two modules correlate at that location.
+- Added second track to sequencer.
+The user is now able to sequence two lines simulultaneously.
+- Gate and Note assignation for the sequencer.
+Now that there are two tracks, the user can assign which oscillator the notes will be assigned to, and which adsr/envelope the gates will be assigned to.
+- 4 VCAs have been introduced.
+This allows the user to have more control over modulation.
+They can also use them as a 4 channel mixer.

 ### Next steps

-At the moment the app offers a simply monosynth configuration with an oscillator, two lfos, a filter and an ADSR.
-Functionalities that will be coming shortly include:
+Features to come:

+- Saving and loading matrix and module settings presets
+- Add settings to keyboard allowing user to control the key-osc-adsr assignation
+- Ability to add and remove modules from the system
-- MIDI - it will be possible for the user to plug in a midi keyboard and play the synth
+- MIDI - possible for the user to plug in a midi keyboard and play the synth